radlinskii/react-loading-spin/README.md

 * [Webpack](https://webpack.js.org/)

 ### License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.